Citation, DOI, disclosures and article data

 Chronic pancreatitis represents the end result of a continuous, prolonged, inflammatory, and fibrosing process that affects the pancreas.
 This results in irreversible morphologic changes and permanent endocrine and exocrine pancreatic dysfunction.

-The most common cause of chronic pancreatitis in adults is excessive alcohol consumption in developed countries and malnutrition in developing countries 5.
+The most common cause of chronic pancreatitis in adults is excessive alcohol consumption in developed countries 5.
+It was formerly thought that malnutrition in developing countries was a cause of chronic pancreatitis, but this myth has since been dispelled 14.

 The major risk factors for the development of chronic pancreatitis may be categorized according to the TIGAR-O system 9: